segbeejr/BashTaskMaster/README.md

 Description:
-TaskManager is a versatile command-line utility designed to assist users in performing a variety of tasks efficiently.
+BashTaskManager is a versatile command-line utility designed to assist users in performing a variety of tasks efficiently.
 This multi-functional tool simplifies common computing tasks, such as calculations, file inspection, encryption, and decryption, by providing a user-friendly interface.